 Imagining your child growing up without you is one of the least fun tasks of parenthood.
 But you know what’s worse?
-A judge swooping in to decide who should raise your child, in the absence of your own written instructions.
+A judge swooping in to decide who should raise your child.

-Deciding exactly who you want to choose can be difficult, since your decision could have big ramifications for your children.
-(Interestingly, according to our original data research on how people write their wills, 62 percent of parents with young kids designated a woman as their children's guardians.)
+Deciding exactly who to choose can be difficult, since your decision could have big ramifications for your children.
+(Interestingly, according to our original research, 62 percent of parents with young kids designated a woman as their children's guardians.)

-Whatever your decision, then comes the fun part (“fun” may or may not be sarcastic, depending on your situation): asking the person you’ve chosen.
-And, in some cases, telling the people you didn’t choose.
+After you decide, then comes the fun part (“fun” may or may not be sarcastic).
+It's time to ask the person you’ve chosen.
+And, in some cases, you might need to tell the people you didn’t choose.

 Make sure the person you designate as legal guardian is up for the job.
 “If you’re worried about putting a big guilt trip on them, you can start the conversation by giving them total permission to say no,” says Brad Klontz, associate professor of Practice Heider College of Business at Creighton University.

 Talk about money.
 How will your potential guardian support your child?
 Do you have an emergency fund?
 What about saving for college?
-Let the potential guardian know what you’ve put in place to protect your children financially.
-Knowing you have adequate term life insurance, for instance, can help ease the guardian’s worries about the financial strain of being suddenly charged with raising a child or passing these financial worries on to the child.
+Let the potential guardian know what you’ve put in place.
+Knowing you have adequate term life insurance, for instance, can help ease the guardian’s worries about the strain of being suddenly charged with raising a child.

 When you ask someone to be your child’s legal guardian, he will often say yes right away.
-But if this person has a partner, Klontz recommends making sure he takes the time to talk it over with his spouse before you finalize anything.
+But if this person has a spouse or partner, Klontz recommends making sure he talks it over with that person before you finalize anything.

 Those with larger estates, though, may benefit from appointing a separate trustee.
-Many estate attorneys recommend setting up a trust for your children to protect assets like life insurance in the event of your death.
-Burmeister says that you might sometimes want a separate trustee to manage these assets.
-“Let the guardian focus on raising the kids, and let the trustee focus on taking care of the money,” he says.
+Many estate attorneys recommend setting up a trust to protect assets like life insurance in the event of your death.

-If you take this route, you may feel uncomfortable telling the guardian that you trust her to raise your kids, but that you’ve chosen someone else to manage the money—or telling the trustee that you’ve chosen her to manage your money, but not raise your kids.
+If you take this route, you may feel uncomfortable telling the guardian that you trust her to raise your kids, but that you’ve chosen someone else to manage the money.
+Likewise, it can be awkward to tell someone you trust her with your money, but not your kids.

 Klontz has a simple suggestion: “The details don’t really matter as much as the framing does.
-Tell them, ‘We have these two roles to fill, and it was a really tough decision.
-We really want you to be involved in our children’s lives, so we chose this role for you.’”
+Say, ‘We have these two roles to fill, and it was a really tough decision.
+We really want you in our children’s lives, so we chose this role for you.’”

-The same approach can be taken when appointing an alternate guardian—initiate the conversation by explaining what an emotional process this has been, and let the backup guardian know how much you want him involved in your child’s life, too.
+You can take the same approach when appointing an alternate guardian.
+Initiate the conversation by explaining what an emotional process this has been.
+Let the backup guardian know how much you want him involved in your child’s life, too.

-While many people prefer their kids to be raised by a close family member, it’s not always possible, or even preferable.
-If you’ve decided to have a friend serve as your child’s legal guardian instead of a family member, you might dread breaking the news to your family.
+While many people prefer for family to raise their kids, it’s not always possible, or even preferable.
+If you’ve decided to have a friend serve as your child’s legal guardian, you might dread breaking the news to your family.

 “Admit that this is a difficult conversation for you,” says Solomon.
-“Then, share what you’ve put in place so your family will still be a part of your children’s lives.”
+“Then, share what you’ve put in place so your family will participate in your children’s lives.”

-Remember that you don’t need to announce your decision to your family, either, especially if you chose a non-relative because you have a difficult relationship with your family.
+You also don’t need to announce your decision to your family, either.
+This is especially true if you chose a non-relative because you have a difficult relationship with your family.
 “You have no moral obligation to tell everyone,” says Klontz.
-However, he does recommend informing at least one person from each spouse’s family to avoid potential hurt feelings and confusion in the unlikely event that the worst happens.
+However, he does recommend informing at least one person from each spouse’s family.
+By doing so, you can help avoid hurt feelings and confusion in the unlikely event that the worst happens.

-After you complete this intense process, it may be tempting to put it behind you and hope that your last will and testament ends up collecting dust in a filing cabinet.
+After you complete this intense process, it may be tempting to hope your last will and testament collects dust in a filing cabinet.
 But don’t forget to revisit your decision every few years as life circumstances change.

-Solomon says, “You may choose a different guardian for young children than for a teenager who wants to remain in the local school system to finish high school.”
+Solomon says, “You may choose one guardian for a young child.
+You might choose another for a teenager who wants to remain local to finish high school.”

-Once you’ve completed this unsavory task, you can add it to the list of things your kids will probably never thank you for--but will be immensely better off because you did.
+Once you’ve completed this unsavory task, you can add it to the list of things your kids will probably never thank you for.
+But rest assured they'll be immensely better off because you got it done.